Skip to main content

 Analyst Summary

-Both CoreWeave and Graphcore compete directly in the AI Infrastructure space, making this a head-to-head matchup within the same market segment.
+CoreWeave and Graphcore both operate in AI Infrastructure, though their strategies diverge significantly.
 CoreWeave is a specialized AI infrastructure provider founded in 2017 that has become a major player in GPU cloud computing.
 Graphcore designs the Intelligence Processing Unit, a processor architecture built specifically for machine learning workloads, offering a hardware alternative to NVIDIA GPUs for AI model training and inference.

 Metrics Comparison